SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Aliases: currenttime

 - **%timeout** `<@member> <time> <reason>`
-  - Info: **Moderator only.** Times out a Member for the specified time and tries to DM them the reason.
+  - Info: **Slash version available.
+Moderator only.** Times out a Member for the specified time and tries to DM them the reason.
 Maximum time is 28 days - 1 second.
 Mention the Member or use Member ID.
 The reason will get DM'd to the muted person, if the bot can DM the Member.
 Uses the same time converter as tempmute and reminders, in a format with a number and the duration.
 Do not use spaces inbetween multiple times.
   - Example: `%timeout @ExampleUser 12h30mins what an idiot`

 - **%translate** `<message>`